TABLE OF CONTENTS

 TO: THE ADJUTANT GENERAL

-All reports confirm my previous statements as to the
+All reports confirm my previous statements as to the extremely harsh

-extremely harsh and rigid measures taken against the
+and rigid measures taken against the American and English in occupied

-Such steps are not only unnecessary but are unquestionably
+areas in the Philippines.
+Such steps are not only unnecessary but are

-dictated by the idea of abuse and special humiliation.
+unquestionably dictated by the idea of abuse and special humiliation.
 I

-earnestly recommend that steps be taken through the State
+earnestly recommend that steps be taken through the State Dept. to have

-Dept. to have these conditions alleviated.
+these conditions alleviated.
 The

-serve as the lever under the threat of reciprocal
+lever under the threat of reciprocal retaliatory measures to force

-interned men and women.
-The only language the
+decent treatment for these interned men and women.
+The only

-Japanese understand is force and it should be applied
+language the Japanese understand is force and it should be applied mercilessly to his nationals if

-treatment of metropolitan Filipinos is definitely designed
+moderate treatment of metropolitan Filipinos is definitely designed to

-immediately and aggressively through the proper diplomatic
+and aggressively through the proper diplomatic channels.

 MacArthur